 Physicians, nurses, social workers, and physical, occupational, and speech therapists who are familiar with frontotemporal disorders can ensure that people with movement disorders get appropriate medical treatment and that their caregivers can help them live as well as possible.

 Clinical trials for individuals with frontotemporal disorders will require many participants.
 People with frontotemporal disorders and healthy people may be able to take part.
-To find out more about clinical trials, talk to your healthcare provider or visit ClinicalTrials.gov and NIA's Clinical Trials Database.
+To find out more, talk to your healthcare provider or visit ClinicalTrials.gov and NIA's Clinical Trials Finder.

 For More Information About Treating and Managing Frontotemporal Disorders